 Luis Ceze, Associate Professor, joined the Computer Science and Engineering faculty in 2007.
 He holds the Torode Family Career Development Professor endowed chair.
-His research focuses on computer architecture, programming languages and OS to improve the programmability, reliability and energy efficiency of computer systems, with emphasis on parallel and distributed systems.
-See the SAMPA research group, and my other webpage.
-My CV is available here.
+His research focuses on the intersection of computer architecture, programming languages and operating systems (see the SAMPA research group).
+He recently started exploring using biology to make better computers (see the MISL page).
+Visit his other other webpage.
+His CV is available here.

-He has co-authored over 60 papers and had several papers selected as IEEE Micro Top Picks and CACM research Highlights.
+He has several papers selected as IEEE Micro Top Picks and CACM research Highlights.
 He participated in the Blue Gene, Cyclops, and PERCS projects at IBM.
 He is a recipient of an NSF CAREER Award, a Sloan Research Fellowship and a Microsoft Research Faculty Fellowship, and the 2013 IEEE TCCA Young Computer Architect Award.
 He is also a member of the DARPA ISAT advisory group.

 He co-founded Corensic, a UW CSE spin-off company.

 His research is generously supported by Microsoft, Intel, Google, NetApp, Qualcomm, NSF, and the Pacific Northwest National Laboratory.
 He is a PI in the Center for Future Architectures Research.